 But what I mean is that the photographer and the background are working together.

 See what I mean?

-This dude is holding a cherry between his fingers so that it looks like it’s resting on the spoon in the background.
+This guy is holding a cherry between his fingers so that it looks like it’s resting on the spoon in the background.

 What makes this selfie work, is that the model and the background play an equal role.

-Whereas most selfies revolve only about the model.
+Whereas most selfies revolve only around the model.